abhisharsinha/IWantTo/Readme.md

 This will start your application in backend into port 8000 which will provide site internet access, then do the following

-1. Open your bowser (preferably chrome)
+1. Open your browser (preferably chrome)
 2. In your URL type the following
 ```sh
 http://localhost:8000
 ```

-This will land you to sign page once login via your institute google id explore the App.
+This will land you to sign page once you log in via your institute google id to explore the App.

 <p align="right">(<a href="#top">back to top</a>)</p>